EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Once a program runs an Effect, the impact is out of our control and it cannot be undone.

 We must also assume that running an Effect modifies an external system.
-As a real-life example, just saying "You are getting a raise" creates an Effect that may not be reversible.
+Saying, "You are getting a raise" to someone creates an Effect that may not be reversible.

-There are numerous different Effects, such as:
+There are many types of Effects:
-- Accepting user input
+- Accept user input
-- Reading from a file
+- Read from a file
-- Getting the current time from the system clock
+- Get the current time from the system clock
-- Generating a random number
+- Generate a random number
-- Displaying to a screen
+- Display to a screen
-- Writing to a file
+- Write to a file
-- Mutating a variable
+- Mutate a variable
-- Saving to a database
+- Save to a database
 - And more...

 These can have domain-specific forms:
-- Getting the current price of a stock
+- Get the current price of a stock
-- Detecting the electrical current from a pacemaker
+- Detect the electrical current from a pacemaker
-- Checking the temperature of a nuclear reactor
+- Check the temperature of a nuclear reactor
-- 3D printing a model
+- 3D print a model
-- Triggering an alarm
+- Trigger an alarm
-- Sensing slippage in an anti-lock braking system
+- Sens slippage in an anti-lock braking system
-- Stabilizing an airplane
+- Stabilize an airplane
-- Detonating explosives
+- Detonate explosives

 ### Failures